 As of July 1st, eligible citizens who have not applied for the EU settlement scheme will not have legal status in the UK, even if they have lived and worked in the country for many years.

-Also in danger are long-term residents who wrongly believed they did not need new residence documents, individuals with limited language and digital skills, and others who may have not been aware about the scheme.
+Also in danger are long-term residents who wrongly believed they did not need to apply, individuals with limited language and digital skills, and others who may have not been aware about the scheme.

 Many of them will not realise they have become unlawful until they come into contact with GPs, employers, landlords and other service providers who have to check their immigration status.